Request for quote icon

 Correctional facility construction often faces a plethora of challenges since institutions are hosting hundreds to thousands of inmates in remote locations.
 Traditional construction plans bring issues to the forefront, causing the federal prison system to hold back when acquiring much needed facilities or even making improvements to current ones.

-Finances are often a challenge that arise with correctional facility construction.
 Traditionally built structures are often expensive and time-consuming to construct, which causes authority figures and decision-makers to struggle when seeking funding from either the government or surrounding community.

-The terrain and general environment are common challenges during correctional facility construction; buildings need to be able to withstand the region’s climate and weather patterns without putting the facility and inmates at risk.
+Buildings must withstand the region’s climate and weather patterns without putting the facility and inmates at risk.
 Having the proper amount of space and location is also a factor — once a conventional building’s construction is complete, there’s no changing where or how it’s positioned, which can lead to future challenges when institution property plans change.

-Design is an important factor as well.
 Many assume correctional facility construction projects result in gray and dreary layouts, but more institutions are becoming open to designs that create a sense of inspiration and purpose for inmates while they work toward rehabilitation.

 Fabric Building Solutions for Correctional Facilities

-Alaska Structures’ engineered fabric buildings are high-quality, well-designed structures that are rapidly deployable by nature.
+Alaska Structures’ engineered modular fabric buildings are high-quality, well-designed structures that are rapidly deployable by nature.
 Since correctional facilities’ mandates and routines are often subject to change, our fabric buildings can be brought on- or off-site or relocated to a different area of the property in a short amount of time at all while ensuring building code and other design requirements are met.

 They’re also extremely durable thanks to our high-strength frame systems — available in galvanized steel or aircraft-grade aluminum with optional powder coating for superior durability — and tensioned fabric membranes that feature UV stabilizers to resist high solar loads, abrasion, mildew and mold, and more for a long-lasting life.